Human ATP Binding Cassette Subfamily G Member 1 (ABCG1) Protein

 Description

-Recombinant ATP Binding Cassette Transporter G1 (ABCG1) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human ATP Binding Cassette Transporter G1 (ABCG1) is a recombinant Human protein expressed in E. coli.

 Documents del producto